Sila

 Conceit

-One of the most difficult obstacles on the Gradual Training is overcoming conceit.
-Rooted in ignorance and attachment to the idea of a "self," conceit manifests as pride, arrogance, or self-centeredness, arising from our past experiences in the animal realm.
+One of the most difficult obstacles to overcome on the Gradual Training is conceit.
+Rooted in ignorance and attachment to the idea of a "self," conceit manifests as pride, arrogance, or self-centeredness, arising from our experiences in the animal realm.

 Conceit drives us to constantly compare ourselves to others, whether by feeling superior, inferior, or even equal in a way that reinforces a sense of self.
 This habit of comparison causes the mind to judge others, leading to entitlement, dissatisfaction, and division.
 It ties our sense of worth to how we measure up to others, creating a cycle of judgment and separation.
 Whether our ego is inflated or diminished by these comparisons, conceit keeps us trapped in suffering, perpetuating desires and aversions.
 This, in turn, leads to wrong speech, wrong actions, and wrong livelihood.